Coldest Trip: Iceland

 January 2019

 Seven girls, one vehicle, five days, five nights, and countless shenanigans.
-The trip started as a reunion between just three of us, but quickly grew and I couldn't be happier that it did.
-I had a couple of college friends (Sarah and Taylor) and a few of my childhood friends (Jess, Olivia, and Schyler) plus Dominique (Schyler's friend from London) all interested in visiting Iceland during the island's coldest time of year.
+What began as a reunion for three of us quickly snowballed into a full-blown girls’ trip—and I couldn’t have been happier.
+I had two college friends (Sarah and Taylor), a trio of childhood friends (Jess, Olivia, and Schyler), plus Dominique (Schyler’s friend from London), all eager to hop over to Iceland during its coldest, darkest time of year.
+Bold choices all around.

 Gallery